yaramohajerani/spatial-climate-ABM/README.md

 At runtime, recipe shares guide procurement by sector while aggregate intermediate input availability binds production.
 This matches the model's reduced-form treatment of intermediate inputs as substitutable within a calibrated input bundle.
+Procurement is two-pass: a recipe-guided per-sector pass preserves the calibrated cost mix when supply allows, followed by an aggregate top-up that fills any residual demand from the cheapest available technical supplier across recipe sectors.
+The hazard-related supplier disruption signal is computed from the aggregate residual after substitution, so a sector-level gap that has been filled across the input bundle is not flagged as a supplier disruption.
+Unit cost used in pricing and working-capital sizing weights supplier prices by the calibrated recipe shares, falling back to an unweighted mean when no recipe is configured.

 Year is auto-detected from the WIOT filename (`WIOT2014` → 2014) and defaults to 2014 for NIOT.
 Country is auto-detected from the NIOT filename (`IND_NIOT` → IND).